-Apps are a set of online educational tools made by Google, hosted at Emerson, providing opportunities for collaboration and productivity.
+Apps are a set of online educational tools made by Google and hosted at Emerson, providing opportunities for collaboration and productivity.

 Please note: your personal Gmail and Google Apps @ Emerson are two separate things!
 You access Google Apps with your ECnet account at google.emerson.edu.
 More information about Managing Google Accounts here.

 Here are some ways you can use Google Apps to work, share, and publish with ease.

 - Get feedback on a big project with an online survey or make a fun quiz for your friends.

 - Collaborate on your next group project by editing shared documents online.